FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/testing/coverage.md

 Note that the instrumentation leads to increased binary size, increased memory usage, and slower test execution time.
 Some steps were taken to offset this:

-*   Tests in profile variants are afforded longer timeouts.
+- Tests in profile variants are afforded longer timeouts.
-*   Tests in profile variants are compiled with some optimizations.
+- Tests in profile variants are compiled with some optimizations.
-*   Coverage currently runs on emulators, where storage is less constrained.
+- Coverage currently runs on emulators, where storage is less constrained.
-*   For incremental coverage, only sources affected by the change are instrumented.
+- For incremental coverage, only sources affected by the change are instrumented.

-The profile runtime library on Fuchsia stores the profile data in a [VMO][vmo], and publishes a handle to the VMO using the [`fuchsia.debug.DebugData`][debugdata] protocol.
+The profile runtime library on Fuchsia stores the profile data in a [VMO], and publishes a handle to the VMO using the [`fuchsia.debug.DebugData`][debugdata] protocol.
 This protocol is made available to tests at runtime using the [Component Framework][cfv2] and is hosted by the [Test Runner Framework][trf]'s on-device controller, Test Manager.

 The profiles are collected after the test realm terminates, along with any components hosted in it.
 The profiles are then processed into a single summary